ggomdyu/DailyCheck-In/README.md

 # DailyCheck-In
-The daily check-in automation program
+The serverless daily check-in automation project

 ## How to use
 ### GmarketDailyCheckin